 Often the success of an event can be attributed to good planning and successful publicity efforts that take place before the event.
 Below are some guidelines about how to best publicize your event to increase awareness and attendance and make sure the event accurately represents Northwestern Law and any other sponsors.

-Please notify Kathleen Gleeson before you agree to be a co-host or sponsor and begin organizing or publicizing any events for outside organizations or groups.
+Please notify the Marketing and Communications department before you agree to be a co-host or sponsor and begin organizing or publicizing any events for outside organizations or groups.

 Law School Calendar

 Before creating or requesting any other publicity materials you must first post your event on the Law School Calendar.
 Visit the Submit an Event page for instructions as well as a list of additional places your event will appear following approval.